sonald/wminspect/README.md

 - [ ] rule databases (based on serialization)
 - [x] cut off long name display
 - [ ] change rules on the fly (so I can change the set of monitored windows without restart)
+- [ ] xrandr events may affect definition of visible
+- [ ] on macOS, client id should be child of queried window